-According to \autoref{thm:min_max}, the key of constructing the optimal MDMB lies in determining a signaling scheme that maximizes the minimum interim signaling payoff, which we refer to as \emph{the optimal signaling scheme}.
-Once we have this optimal signaling scheme, we can apply \autoref{prop:construct_noise} to construct the optimal MDMB.
-Therefore, in this section, our calculate the optimal signaling scheme according to the min-max and max-min equivalence.
+In \autoref{sec:value_MDMB}, we have examined the properties of the persuasion group under a sufficiently large budget.
+Note that \autoref{thm:min_max} also provides a minimax characterization, where the limiting Lagrange multiplier is a nonnegative subjective prior.
+Accordingly, in this section, we further characterize the persuasion group under a large budget.
+According to \autoref{thm:min_max}, the key object is a signaling scheme that maximizes the minimum interim payoff, which we refer to as \emph{the optimal signaling scheme}.
+We can compute the optimal signaling scheme from the saddle-point relation between this signaling scheme and the worst subjective prior.

-We first explain the intuition for the optimal signaling scheme design.
-We notice that the min-mas and max-min equality can be modeled as the Nash equilibrium of a zero-sum game between Sender and Nature.
-Sender designs the signaling scheme $p\in BP(\mu_0)$ while Nature sets Sender's subjective prior $\lambda\in \Delta(\Theta)$.
-Sender aims to maximize the following payoff function in the zero-sum game while Nash pursues to minimize it.
+The worst subjective belief and the optimal signaling scheme can be modeled as a Nash equilibrium in a zero-sum game between the Sender and Nature.
+In this game, the Sender chooses a signaling scheme $p \in BP(\mu_0)$, while Nature selects the Sender's subjective prior $\lambda \in \Delta(\Theta)$.
+The Sender seeks to maximize the following payoff function, whereas Nature aims to minimize it.